surfzoid/QtVsPlayer/README.md

 PI P400 raspian 64 bit, PcmanFm and thunar don't respect the %U in the desktop file but nautillus do it.

-To debug, modify qtloggin.ini like that :
+To debug, modify qtloggin.ini, often in /usr/share/qt5 like that :
 ```
 [Rules]
 *.debug=true